-- · Make sure you remove all attached USB devices from the router before the firmware upgrade to prevent data loss. - · Backup your router configuration before firmware upgrade. - Do NOT turn off the router during the firmware upgrade.
+- Backup your router configuration before firmware upgrade. - Do NOT turn off the router during the firmware upgrade.

-13. 4.
+14. 3.
 1. Online Upgrade

-1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.

-2. When the latest firmware is available for your router, the update icon will display in the top-right corner of the page.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+When the latest firmware is available for your router, the update icon will display in the top-right corner of the page.
 Click the icon to go to the Firmware Upgrade page.